• Skip to main content

 Blitz 35 Overview

-On the front of the Blitz 35, there are five panels of PALS webbing for users to attach additional pouches.
+On the front of the Blitz 35, there are five panels of PALS webbing for attaching additional pouches.
 On both sides of the Blitz 35, Mystery Ranch placed three panels of PALS webbing.
 Additionally, each side has a built-in pocket with a drainage hole.
-The pockets work well to hold water bottles or a rolled-up rain jacket for easy access.
-To help keep the backpack compact when there is not a lot of stuff in the backpack, Mystery Ranch installed upper and lower compression straps.
+The pockets hold water bottles or a rolled-up rain jacket for easy access.
+To help keep the backpack compact when there is not much stuff in it, Mystery Ranch installed upper and lower compression straps.
 These compression straps also have built-in web keepers to help stow loose straps and prevent them from getting caught on branches or vehicle doors.

 Blitz 35 Yoke system and waist belt